loning/the-math/docs/psi-collapse-zfc/chapter-08-zfc-godel-incompleteness-collapse-aware-systems.md

 **Category Theory**: Focuses on transformations over objects **Homotopy Type Theory**: Integrates proof-relevant mathematics

-Each handles incompleteness by acknowledging consciousness differently.
+Each handles incompleteness by acknowledging observer differently.

 ## 8.11 The Positive Side of Incompleteness